RodellRodriguez/Django/djangogirls/README.md

 [My first website I've ever deployed to production!](https://rodellblog.herokuapp.com/) The website was produced by following the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/) and the website is deployed via [Heroku](https://devcenter.heroku.com/articles/deploying-python).

 The tutorial provides instruction to produce a blog that allows the user to CRUD (Create Read Update Delete) blogs.
-However this is all done on your local computer so I looked into how to deploy the website onto production servers.
 The tutorial covers the bare basics so there is SO much room for improvement!
 (This is a good thing).

 See Improvement List below for features I plan on implementing.